-Dr. Blake Alkire has joined Mass.
-Eye and Ear, Longwood, as a general otolaryngologist, specializing in comprehensive adult and pediatric otolaryngology and sinus disease.
+Dr. Blake Alkire is a general otolaryngologist at Mass.
+Eye and Ear, Longwood, who specializes in comprehensive adult and pediatric otolaryngology and sinus disease.
 Dr. Alkire earned his medical degree from Harvard Medical School, along with a Masters in Public Health (Global Health concentration) from the T.H.
 Chan Harvard School of Public Health.
 Following an internship in general surgery at Brigham and Women’s Hospital, Dr. Alkire completed his surgical training in otolaryngology–head and neck surgery at the Mass.
 Eye and Ear/Harvard Medical School residency program.
-Now, Dr. Alkire is an Instructor in Otolaryngology at Harvard Medical School and, given his interests in global health initiatives, he also works with the Office of Global Surgery and Health at Mass.
-Eye and Ear and with the Program in Global Surgery at Harvard Medical School.
+Now, Dr. Alkire is an Instructor in Otolaryngology at Harvard Medical School and, given his interests in global health initiatives, he also works with the Program in Global Surgery at Harvard Medical School.

 *Authors contributed equally.

 Global economic consequences of selected surgical diseases: A modelling study.
 Alkire BC, Shrime MG, Dare AJ, Vincent JR, Meara JG.
 Lancet Glob Health.
 2015 Apr 27;3 Suppl 2:S21–7.

 Head and neck cancer in South Asia: Macroeconomic consequences and the role of the head and neck surgeon.
 Alkire BC, Bergmark R, Chambers K, Lin DT, Deschler DG, Cheney ML, Meara JG.
 Head Neck.
 2016 Mar 30.